 John Freemuth Student Congress

-The fifth Student Congress will be held in Boise, Idaho on October 3-6, 2022
+The fifth Student Congress was held in Boise, Idaho on October 3-6, 2022

-As with previous congresses, this event will feature expert presentations, panel discussions, and field trips that will result in student-led recommendations for future public land management.
-During the 2022 event, select college and university students from across the country will examine western fire management through field work and policy discussions, culminating in a student authored report that will be presented to the Secretary of the Interior, Deb Haaland.
+As with previous congresses, this event featured expert presentations, panel discussions, and field trips that resulted in student-led recommendations for future public land management.
+During the 2022 event, select college and university students from across the country examined western fire management through field work and policy discussions, culminating in a student authored report that will be presented in Washington DC the end of February 2023.

 The goals of this program are to:

 - Educate our youth on the history and current issues related to public land management;

 - Engage students in providing input into the future of these lands; and

 - Expand potential career consideration and enrich student resumes.

 The last four Student Congress events have been hosted by the Public Lands Foundation (PLF), a national membership organization that advocates and works to keep public lands in public hands.
 This year’s event will be hosted through a partnership with the Andrus Center for Public Policy, the Public Lands Foundation, and National Association of Forest Service Retirees.
 This partnership provides Boise State University and the Center the opportunity to recognize the life and legacy of John Freemuth, University Distinguished Professor and Cecil D. Andrus Endowed Chair of the Environment and Public Lands at Boise State University.
 John was a central figure in the previous four congresses and his passing in May of 2020 left a tremendous void.